How to make sodium ascorbate at home with ascorbic acid and baking soda?

 How to make Buffered Vitamin C (How to make Sodium Ascorbate by buffering Ascorbic acid)

-- 1 teaspoon Ascorbic acid powder (what kind to buy)
+- 1 Tablespoon Ascorbic acid powder (what kind to buy)

 - 1 Tablespoon plus 1 teaspoon Sodium Bicarbonate (where to buy)